Wildlife Safari in South Africa

 KwaZulu-Natal’s whale season is June-July when they follow the Sardine Run up the coast on the way to warmer waters.
 This migration is much bigger in numbers than the famous Serengeti wildebeest migration, involving billions of South African pilchards and their predators: mainly gannets and dolphins.

 A sightseeing flight, or even an up close and personal guided dive, is the best way to grasp the truly awesome size of the shoals while also spotting whales and dolphins.
-Despite its scale, and starring role in documentaries such as BBC’s The Blue Planet, there’s lots about the Sardine Run we still don’t know.
+Despite its scale, and starring role in documentaries such as BBC’s The Blue Planet, there’s a lot about the Sardine Run we still don’t know.

 Sardine run © Wildestanimal/Shutterstock